zareshahi/autosub/README.md

 #### Install on Windows

-You can just go to the [release page](https://github.com/BingLingGroup/autosub/releases) and download the latest release for Windows.
+You can just go to the [release page](https://github.com/BingLingGroup/autosub/releases) and download the latest release(standalone version) for Windows.
+Thre release version can run without the python environment.
 The click-and-run batches are also in the package.
 You can manually edit by using Notepad++.
 Or add the executable files' directory to system environment variables so you can use it as a universal command everywhere in the system if permission is Ok.

 Tips: `Shift - Right Click` is the keyboard shortcut for opening a Powershell on current directory.
 To open an exe at current directory, the format is like `.\autosub`.